Mihr 'Ali

+Works

 Mihr 'Ali's chief skill was his ability to capture the portrait-sitter's grandeur and power, and as such he became a favourite painter of the Shah.
 Mihr 'Ali produced at least ten full-size oil paintings of Fat'h-Ali Shah, one of the earliest of which was probably sent as a present to the amirs of Sind in 1800.
 A further portrait, of the Shah enthroned, was sent to Napoleon.
 Mihr Ali's finest portrait is an 1813–4 work, regarded by some as the finest Persian oil painting in existence.
 It depicts a full-length portrait of the shah wearing a gold brocade robe and the Kiani Crown, while holding a jewelled staff.